 Company Overview: Visa Europe is the European payment system, owned and governed by its 4,600 European member banks.
 Visa Europe’s IT supports more than 360 million cards which generate consumer purchases exceeding €1.3 trillion annually.

-Business Value of Vityl Capacity Management (formerly TeamQuest): Cost avoidance, new project sizing, performance assurance through peak processing and the prevention of outages
+Business Value of Vityl Software for Capacity Management (formerly TeamQuest): Cost avoidance, new project sizing, performance assurance through peak processing and the prevention of outages

 It was a week before the peak holiday season and Visa Europe’s Manager of Capacity Planning and Performance Management was without concern.
 Most IT professionals would probably fret over potential bandwidth issues, customer complaints, and the nightmare of knowing management would not want to hear excuses about a dismal return on investment (ROI) from their IT infrastructure.